annakthrnlee/FIFA_World_Cup/README.md

 I added this portion to the 'main' READ.ME.
 I plan on adding a TO-DO list for each week so all group members understand their tasks as we progress; This will keep things organized.
 Everyone will create a new branch each week and add a READ.ME to explain what steps were taken to advance towards our finished goal.
 Once we have completed all steps, I will create a new final READ.ME to establish/summarize all required attributes of the project and our processes.

-- At least one branch for each team member: (still waiting for Stephanee to add her section).
-I'm taking over Emma's portion since she's out of town this week but she will still need to create her branchs per instructions.
+- At least one branch for each team member:

+I'm taking over Emma's portion since she's out of town this week, there will only be three branch's rather than four.
+After this week I should expect four branches for each member as well as a READ.ME explaining the requirements per week.

 - Each team member has at least four commits for the duration of the first segment: